mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_protocolclass.md

 ### Supplementing an existing protocol with protocolclass methods

-When you do this, your protocolclass should adpot that other protocol and redeclare those methods, for which implementations are provided as `@optional`.
+When you do this, your protocolclass should adopt that other protocol and redeclare those methods, for which implementations are provided as `@optional`.

+{% include note.html content="Redeclaration as optional is a mulle-objc specific feature." %}

 ### Calling NSObject methods from your protocolclass methods